Translating Classical Buddhism to Modern English

 58. “Ascetics and priests create this theory about past eons: ‘Self and the world are limited and limitless.’
 As a result of creating this theory about past eons that self and the world are limited and limitless, those ascetics and priests don’t go beyond these four views.

-59. “Some ascetics and priests use various methods to enter a samādhi mind through which they examine the world and perceive that it has limits.
+59. “Some ascetics and priests use various methods to enter a samādhi of mind through which they examine the world and perceive that it has limits.
 They then say, ‘This world has limits.
 This is true; the rest is false.
 Why is that?
 Using various methods, I entered a samādhi of mind through which I examined the world and its limits.
 Therefore, I know: “The world has limits.
 This is true; the rest is false.”’
 This is the first view.
-As a result of creating this theory about past eons that self and world have limits, ascetics and priests don’t go beyond these four views.
+As a result of creating this theory about past eons that self and the world have limits, ascetics and priests don’t go beyond these four views.

 60. “Some ascetics and priests use various methods to enter a samādhi of mind through which they examine the world and perceive that it’s limitlessness.
 They then say, ‘This world is limitless.
 This is true; the rest is false.
 Why is that?
 Using various methods, I’ve entered a samādhi of mind through which I examined the world and its limitlessness.
 Therefore, I know: “This world is limitless.
 This is true; the rest is false.”’
 This is the second view.
-As a result of creating this theory about past eons that self and world are limitless, ascetics and priests don’t go beyond these four views.
+As a result of creating this theory about past eons that self and the world are limitless, ascetics and priests don’t go beyond these four views.

 61. “Some ascetics and priests use various methods to enter a samādhi of mind through which they examine the world.
 They take the upward direction to have a limit and the four directions to be limitless.
 They then say, ‘This world has a limit, and it’s limitless.
 This is true; the rest is false.
 Why is that?
 Using various methods, I’ve entered a samādhi of mind through which I examined the world.
 I observed that the upward direction has a limit and that the four directions are limitless.
 Therefore, I know: “The world has a limit, and it’s limitless.
 This is true; the rest is false.”’
 This is the third view.
-As a result of creating this theory about past eons that self and world are limited and limitless, ascetics and priests don’t go beyond these four views.
+As a result of creating this theory about past eons that self and the world are limited and limitless, ascetics and priests don’t go beyond these four views.

 62. “Some ascetics and priests possess quick intelligence and are skilled observers.
 With their quick intelligence and observation, they use their own eloquence to say, ‘Self and the world are neither limited nor limitless.
 This is true; the rest is false.’
 This is the fourth view.
-As a result of creating this theory about past eons that self and world are neither limited nor limitless, ascetics and priests don’t go beyond these four views.
+As a result of creating this theory about past eons that self and the world are neither limited nor limitless, ascetics and priests don’t go beyond these four views.

 63. “These ascetics and priests create the theory regarding past eons that self and the world are limited and limitless.
 They all enter these four views and don’t go beyond them.